d4n3sh/thedaneshproject/content/posts/2008-02-26-how-to-install-microsoft-core-fonts-on-linux.md

     rpm -ivh  MicrosoftFonts-1-jen14.noarch.rpm

 The third and final way which is also the legal way would be to copy the fonts over from a licensed Windows XP computer.
 Move them over using winscp or a usb thumb drive,WinSCP in my case.
-Once moved over simply use your font&#8217; manager to install them.
+Once moved over simply use your font' manager to install them.
 In my case KDE, the font manger can be accessed at KDE Menu -> Configure Desktop -> System Administration -> Font Installer -> &#8220;Administrator Mode&#8221;.

 Enjoy your fonts, drop me a comment if you need help.